ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 (ii) Making it easy for kit authors to provide documentation to users, since this can just be the documentation on the wrapper extension.

-Traditional single-file extensions can still be read, for backwards-compatibility, but the directory format will be preferred in future.

 ## Components affected

 - [ ] No change to the natural-language syntax.